Corneal Abrasion

 Abrasions due to contact lenses warrant antibiotic treatment because of their propensity to progress to infected corneal ulcers.
 Coverage for gram-negative organisms (especially Pseudomonas species) with agents such as gentamicin (Garamycin), tobramycin (Tobrex), norfloxacin (Chibroxin), or ciprofloxacin (Ciloxan) is recommended.

 Antibiotic drops are more comfortable than ointments but must be administered every 2-3 hours.
 Antibiotic ointments (eg, bacitracin, polymyxin/bacitracin, erythromycin, ciprofloxacin) retain their antibacterial effect longer than drops and thus can be used less often (every 4-6 h), but they are more uncomfortable because they can cause visual blurring.
-Ointments are frequently used in children whose crying washes out the drops.
+Ointments frequently are used in children whose crying washes out the drops.

 For topical use of polymyxin, the sterile powder is reconstituted by adding 20-50 mL of sterile water for injection or 0.9% sodium chloride solution for injection to a vial containing polymyxin 500,000 U. This mixture creates a solution with a polymyxin concentration of approximately 10,000-25,000 U/mL (10,000 U = 1 mg).